After birth, you may feel pain in your joints, bones, muscles, ligaments and tendons.

 Your womb stretched a lot during your pregnancy as your baby was growing.
 Now your womb needs to shrink back to the size it was before you became pregnant.

-You may feel some painful, period-like cramps low down in your tummy as your womb reduces in size.
+You may feel some painful, period-like cramps low down in your tummy as your womb gets smaller.
+These are sometimes called 'after pains'.
 These cramps should go away after a few days.

 Ask your midwife or doctor about what painkillers you can take to help with these cramps.